lcatlett/lightning/README.md

 * Ability to resize media and crop image media
 * Support for audio assets (SoundCloud, etc.)

-### Layout
+## Layout

+As of beta 3, Lightning includes the Panelizer module, which allows you to configure the layout of any content type using a drag-and-drop interface (Panels IPE).
+Lightning also includes a content type called Landing Page for you to create landing pages with their own one-off layouts and content.

-Lightning provides the ability to create a landing page through a custom form wizard that uses Page Manager and Panels + Panels IPE.
-Two layouts are provided by defaults (via Panels) and others can be added through the Layout Plugin or contrib such as Radix Layouts.
+Two layouts are provided out of the box by Panels.
+You can create your own layouts (see the Layout Plugin module) or install a contributed library of layouts like Radix Layouts.

-### Workflow
+## Workflow

 Lightning includes tools for building organization-specific content workflows.
 Out of the box, Lightning gives you the ability to manage content in one of four